Inherit a stamp collection? Here's what to do.

 What should I do now?

-We often hear from non-collectors that have just inherited a stamp collection or they are the Power of Attorney to an aging parent and need help.
+We hear from non-collectors on a daily basis that have just inherited a stamp collection or they are the Power of Attorney to an aging parent and need help.
 We usually are told that no one in the family is interested in continuing the collection and they just do not know what it is worth, where to go, what to do or how to dispose of their loved one’s collection.

-3.)
+2.)
 Most dealers will not charge for a quick appraisal provided you are local but some may charge a travel fee if you are remote.
-At Durbano Stamps we will provide you with at least one no-charge hour to review your collection and give you a verbal opinion.
+At Durbano Stamps we will provide you with at least one NO CHARGE hour to review your collection and give you a verbal opinion.

 (a) the stamps are of little value and you should consider gifting them to a young niece or nephew that may be interested in continuing the collection.
-If that is not an option then consider donating it to a local charity, church group, Boy Scouts or OXFAM.
+If that is not an option then consider donating it to a local charity, a church group or mail it to the OXFAM Stamp Out Poverty program in Ottawa.

-(b) the collection is extensive and will require more time to review at an additional cost to cover our appraiser's time.
-This is also mandatory if a written appraisal is required for Legal, Probate or Insurance purposes.
-If the collection requires additional time to appraise, then you (the seller) will be given some options to consider before the appraisal can continue.
+(b) the collection is extensive and will require more time to review at an added cost to cover our appraiser's time.
+This is also mandatory if a written appraisal is needed for Legal, Probate or Insurance purposes.
+If the collection requires more time to appraise, then you (the seller) will be given some options to consider before the appraisal can continue.

 (d) the collection is of modest value and the appraiser/dealer will tender you a reasonable cash offer that considers many aspects including the scope of the collection, its age, its condition, the number of duplicates and its current saleability.

-5.)
-It has been my experience that most collections can be appraised within an hour after which time a fair market price for the entire collection will be established.
+4.)
+It has been my experience that most collections can be appraised within an hour after which time a fair market price for the whole collection will be established.
 If you (the seller) agree to that price and the result is a direct, same day purchase by Durbano Stamps then our appraisal fee (if one was previously agreed to) is waived.

 We are members of the CSDA